-If you are looking for a great MIDI-over-USB pad controller for your beat making fun, then you need to look no further than the Akai MPD 226.
+If you are looking for a great MIDI-over-USB pad controller for your beat making , then you need to look no further than the Akai MPD 226.

-This product has a blend of controls and special technologies that make it easy to mesh your USB connectivity to make your beat making the process easier than ever.
+This product has a blend of controls and special technologies that make it easy to connect your sampling drum machine styled pads to your DAW of choice through USB connectivity, making your production workflow seamless and fun.

-In the Akai Mpd 226 review, we have given this midi pad controller a rating of 4 out of 5 stars
+In this Akai Mpd 226 review, we have given this midi pad controller a rating of 4 out of 5 stars, keep reading to learn about the pros and cons of this MPC sampling legacy.

-There are several key features that make this USB pad controller unique, and this Akai MPD 226 review has them all.
+There are several key features that make this USB pad based midi controller unique, let’s bread down what make the Akai MPD 226 an all in one solution for beatmarkers and producer..

-It has a series of 64 assignable pads, which are all accessible through four different banks.
+The unit has a series of 64 assignable pads, which are all accessible through four different banks, switch through them when playing and performing live, or access them while creating tracking in the studio on the fly.

-There are four faders on the controller which is all assignable, and the controller has four different Q-link knobs and Q-link buttons all of which are assignable.
+Four vertical faders have been builtin to the controller which is all assignable, and the controller has four different Q-link knobs and Q-link buttons for easy access of EQ’s and Effects in the mix.

-The controls have 36 assignable areas, which are all accessed through three banks.
+The Mpd 226 comes equipped with 36 assignable areas, which are all accessed through three banks.

-There are 16 MPC pads, brand new and made with a new technology, that are illuminated velocity and pressure sensitive.
+There are 16 old school, classic MPC pads, that have been reissued with new technology, that are illuminated with velocity and pressure sensitive.

 The controller is iOS compatible, and a Camera Connection Kit can be purchased separately to add to the technology.